itsme® eSign Service – Qualified Electronic Signatures (QES)

 Impact for the signer

-For the signer, the experience remains unchanged.
-The familiar Itsme app workflow stays the same.
+The signing experience remains unchanged.
+The familiar itsme® app workflow stays the same.
 Only once may the signer be asked to approve the creation of an X.509 certificate, which will then be used during the signing process.

 The signing steps remain identical:

-1. open the document to be signed via a link received by email or SMS
+- Open the document via the link received by email or SMS

-In Adobe Acrobat Reader, you can view the certificate details at any time (see screenshot below).
+In Adobe Acrobat Reader, you can view the certificate details at any time.

 Follow these steps: